Dancing with Death

 Mighty and dreadful, for thou art not so

 Donne’s faith led him to look death in the face and taunt it.
 He refused to grant death the power it claims.
 In his poem, he compares death to sleep and says after our “one short sleepe,” we “wake eternally.”
-Donne turns death on its head: instead of death being an ending, it's a beginning.
+Donne flips death on its head: instead of death being an ending, it's a beginning.
 It’s not we who die, but death itself.